And can the process be sped up?

 5. Protect Your Credit Score

 Doing anything that changes your credit score means your lender will have to re-evaluate your financial standing.
-That's why it's imperative that while you wait to close, you don't do anything that will impact your credit score.
+That's why it's imperative that while you wait to close, keep your finances in tiptop shape and don't do anything that will impact your credit score.
 That includes things like:

 - Opening or closing credit cards